FritzViljoen/FritzViljoen.github.io/_posts/2019-05-01-cinderella.md

 Knowing my skills, they asked me whether I could help de-pain the process, some form of web-scrubber to isolate the information they were looking for...so I did.

-Used Python modules, in this instance, datetime, pandas & beautifulsoup.
+Leveraging Python and its community driven libraries like, Pandas & BeautifulSoup.

 Python code block:
 ```python